pippinbarr/v-r-5/process/journal.md

 Anyway today I'm going to try to go down this road again to see what happens!

 And then I'll essentially have to rebuild every room *but* if it works I do have the established pipeline for animating, adding scripts, etc. so it shouldn't be too awful.

+## Time to forge ahead -- Friday, 16 February 2024

+Well then, 9 days later, I've replaced everything with the new construction and made every single room I've been planning to make?

+Which is good timing because Now Play This got in touch yesterday (or the day before?) to say "okay, ready for the build!" and we had to negotiate a (not-too-big) extension.
+So I've got roughly two weeks to pull the whole thing into shape.

+But thanks to the last few days, that's looking pretty possible.
+Next step is, I think, positioning all these rooms in the landscape and making them accessible.

+Once they're in, I rethink the sun movement (I think no movement except on the appropriate dias), change the directional light room to snap the sun to a specific position (maybe use that trick in more than one place actually?
+Maybe that's the fun way to do the exterior places... the sun snaps or animates to specifically where you want it, or even moves around there...!
+Nice one.)

+So... yeah I suppose I Just forge ahead really, not much more to it than that.